Help us to make Hertfordshire a better place to play football

 • Can you provide a description of the alleged offender(s) (e.g. name, hair colour, skin colour, height, build, shirt number, tattoos, field position, other distinguishing features)?

 • What was the reaction of the person subjected to the abuse or poor behaviour during and after the incident (e.g. sad, angry, indifferent, no expression?)

 • How was this displayed?
 (Was the person crying, had their arms raised, were they red faced, shouting, with balled up fists?

 • Is there anything else you would like to let us know about this matter? (e.g. any history between the parties)

 What Will Happen as a Result of My Report?

 You should be aware that not all reports we receive will necessarily result in formal disciplinary action.
-However by submitting a report it ensures that behaviour at the club can be properly monitored by us.
+However, by submitting a report it ensures that behaviour at the club can be properly monitored by us.
 We keep a record of incidents and where we see a problem developing we will work with clubs to help improve behaviour and prevent further issues.

 If a club and/or participant is reported to us it enables us to take a number of actions, whether they are charged or not: